Oldham, Barnet produce big upsets in FA Cup

 Until 11 days ago, Pete Wild had been planning to cheer on Oldham as a fan with his pals in its FA Cup third-round match at Premier League club Fulham.

-Wild was indeed at Craven Cottage on Sunday but in the dugout, rather than the stands, guiding the unheralded northern team to the latest so-called “giant-killing” in the famous knockout competition.
+Wild was indeed at Craven Cottage on Sunday but in the dugout, rather than the stands, guiding the unheralded northern England team to victory in one of three so-called “giant-killings” on a classic day in the famous knockout competition.

 Ruining the day for the romantics was Manchester City, which swept to a 7-0 victory over second-tier Rotherham in its biggest win under Pep Guardiola.